 Glaucoma detection and treatment

 Not all eye doctors in California are licensed and trained to treat Glaucoma.
-Dr. Meredith Walton is certified to diagnose and treat this eye disease and is always learning the latest treatments and technology.
-She also has extensive experience in clinical research for testing for the presence of glaucoma.
+Dr. Meredith Walton and all of her associates are certified to diagnose and treat this eye disease and are always learning the latest treatments and technology.
+Dr. Walton also has extensive experience in clinical research in testing for the presence of glaucoma.

 Glaucoma is a disease that affects over 2.5 million people.
 Glaucoma gradually deteriorates peripheral vision and eventually can lead to total blindness if not detected and treated.
-It is most often caused by high eye pressure that can damage the optic nerve that sends the vision signals to the brain.
-Once vision is lost, it cannot be restored so it is very important to monitor for it yearly.
+It is most often caused by high eye pressure that damages the optic nerve.
+The optic nerve sends the vision signals to the brain.
+Once vision is lost, it cannot be restored so it is very important to check for glaucoma yearly at your annual eye exams.
 You have a higher risk of glaucoma if someone in your family has had the disease, you are over 60, or you have African or Latin American heritage.

 If you have questions or are concerned about glaucoma please contact Dr. Walton.